B.Eng (Tsinghua); M.A (McGill); Clarendon Scholar

 Funding: Clarendon Scholarship

-- use a mixture of psychophysics, functional neuroimaging, and computational models.
+- use a mixture of psychophysics, functional neuroimaging (MEG) and computational modelling.

 The dominance of haptics over audition in controlling wrist velocity during striking movements.

 Cao Y. et al, (2016), Exp Brain Res, 234, 1145 - 1158